 “This growth is expected to result in new O&M opportunities,” Vergara said.

 The government is reportedly preparing new tender frameworks for greenfield CSP which could place a greater importance on operational performance.

 According to El Pais newspaper, the government is likely to call for bids based on MWh of output, rather than on MW of plant capacity as used in the previous subsidy program.

 Now used widely in renewable energy tenders, the focus on MWh’s places greater importance on the levelized cost of energy (LCOE) across the full life of the plant.
 This makes plant lifespans, as well as performance, a key profit driver.

-By Kerry Chamberlain
+Reporting by Kerry Chamberlain